Rehelp-RT/Rehelp/README.md

 # rehelp-web
-ReHelp projects web app and API
+ReHelp projects web app and API with NodeJs and Angular